Deepika-Garg/KakusKitchen/README.md

 This site was deployed through GitHub Pages using the following steps:

-Log into GitHub.
+1. Log into GitHub.
-Locate the repository.
-In my case it is Deepika-Garg/Kaku's Kitchen Click the "settings" button.
+2. Locate the repository.
+In my case it is Deepika-Garg/Kaku's Kitchen
-Then go to "Pages" tab in the left hand side sidebar.
+3. Click the "settings" button.
-Once on the pages site I would ensure the following settings were applied;
+4. Then go to "Pages" tab in the left hand side sidebar.
-	Source would need to be set to ‘Deploy from branch’ Branch will need to be set to main and then root.
+5. Once on the pages site I would ensure the following settings were applied 5.1.
+Source would need to be set to ‘Deploy from branch’ 5.2.
+Branch will need to be set to main and then root.
-Click the save button.
+6. Click the save button.
 The site has now been deployed, please note that this process may take a few minutes before the site goes live.
-The page will update and at the top it will say: "Your site is ready to be published at https://deepika-garg.github.io/KakusKitchen/
+7. The page will update and at the top it will say: "Your site is ready to be published at https://deepika-garg.github.io/KakusKitchen/

 ### Local Development